mauro-arcelles/curso-laravel-devjobs/README.md

 `sail artisan make:policy VacantePolicy --model=Vacante`

 Create a policy for the Vacante model.
-It was useful for restrict the access to the edit methods
+It was useful for restrict the access to the edit methods`

+`sail artisan notifications:table`

+Create the notifications table migration then we need to run the migration

+`sail artisan make:notification NewNotification`

+Create a new notification class